 What to do if your child is unwell

 We ask that you keep your child at home if they are ill.
-Please let us know that your child will be absent by telephoning reception on the first day of absence.
+Please let us know that your child will be absent by telephoning reception on the first day of absence before the start of the session they are due to attend.
 This will help us to record absences appropriately and inform us of any general health issues across the school population.

 We follow Public Health guidelines on infection control in schools and recommended exclusions.
 In particular, please ensure that you keep your child at home for 48 hours after the end of vomiting and/or diarrhoea symptoms.
 This quarantine period is essential to control the spread of stomach bugs, which are often prevalent in nursery.
 Note that we apply the same rules for our staff as for the children.